Please select a faculty / graduate school from this menu.

 The Wellness Center was established to improve the physical and mental health of students, faculty members, and the administrative staff at Keio University SFC.
 It is equipped to handle temporary conditions like colds and coughs as well as chronic conditions like hypertension.
 Physicians, nurses, and public health nurses are available for examination, medication, and treatment (including first aid).
 Counseling on academic, career, personal, and social issues is also available.

 Medical consultation and counseling are available in English.
-See the SFC Guide (distributed at time of enrollment) for details.

 Counselors are available to listen to and give advice about any problems you may have on campus or in your personal life.
 Your privacy will be protected and all consultation will be kept strictly confidential.